TusharNautiyal-web/DataWrang-Library/README.md

     4. Docstrings introduced for each module and its functions.
 4. Future updates will include NLP stopwords support for 28+ languages in 0.0.6
 5. Also better optimization techniques, auto ml and Series encoder to encode series directly without dataframe.
-6. 0.0.6 Will have feature to read entire folder and convert files with type Comma-separated values (CSV),XLSX,Plain Text (txt),JSON into different dataframes with options like optimization you can also use pipeline to directly do imputation or encoding for each one of them reducing time.
+6. 0.0.6 Will have feature to read entire folder and convert files with type Comma-separated values (CSV),XLSX,Plain Text (txt),JSON,SQL into different dataframes with options like optimization you can also use pipeline to directly do imputation or encoding for each one of them reducing time.
-7. 0.0.6 will have a files merger for csv, xslx, and conversion.
+7. 0.0.6 will have a files merger for csv, xslx, and others.

-SQL
 # Getting Started Documentaiton

 For Installation: